bwlewis/1000_genomes_examples/README.md

 core cluster using a few common "big data" computing frameworks.

-We present a few simple but useful examples with the 1000 genomes data in the spirit of Isard, McSheery and Murray.
+We present a few simple but useful examples with the 1000 genomes data in the spirit of Isard, McSherry and Murray.
 Although our examples are often used to showcase big data analysis frameworks, we show how they can sometimes be easily and efficiently solved on a decent laptop.